Monitoring Model Deterioration with Explainable Uncertainty Estimation via Non-parametric Bootstrap: Introduction

 Traditional machine learning systems assume that training data has been generated from a stationary source, but \textit{data is not static, it evolves}.
 This problem can be seen as a distribution shift, where the data distributions of the training set and the test set differ.
 Detecting distribution shifts has been a longstanding problem in the machine learning (ML) research community \cite{SHIMODAIRA2000227,sugiyama,sugiyama2,priorShift,learningSampleSelection,intuitionSampleSelection,varietiesSelectionBias,cortes2008sample,CorrectingSampleSelection,practicalFB}, as it is one of the main sources of model performance deterioration ~\citep{datasetShift}.
 Furthermore, data scientists in machine learning competitions claim that finding the train/validation split that better resembles the test (evaluation) distribution is paramount to winning a Kaggle competition ~\citep{howtowinKaggle}.

 However, despite the fact that a shift in data distribution can be a source of model deterioration, the two are not identical.
 Indeed, if we shift a random noise feature we have caused a change in the data distribution, but we should not expect the performance of a model to decline when evaluated on this shifted dataset.
-Thus, we emphasise here that our focus is on \textit{model deterioration} and not distribution shift, despite the correlation between the two.
+Thus, we emphasize here that our focus is on \textit{model deterioration} and not distribution shift, despite the correlation between the two.

-Established ways of monitoring distribution shift when the real target distribution is not available are the Population Stability Index (PSI) and the Kolmogorov-Smirnov (KS) test ~\citep{continual_learning,clouderaff}.
+Established ways of monitoring distribution shift when the real target distribution is not available are based on statistical changes either the input data ~\citep{continual_learning,DBLP:conf/nips/RabanserGL19} or on the model output \cite{garg2022leveraging}.
 These statistical tests correctly detect univariate changes in the distribution but are completely independent of the model performance and can therefore be too sensitive, indicating a change in the covariates but without any degradation in the model performance.
 This can result in false positives, leading to unnecessary model retraining.
 It is worth noting that several authors have stated the clear need to identify how non-stationary environments affect the behavior of models \citep{continual_learning}.

 Aside from merely indicating that a model has deteriorated, it can in some circumstances be beneficial to identify the \textit{cause} of the model deterioration by detecting and explaining the lack of knowledge in the prediction of a model.
 Such explainability techniques can provide algorithmic transparency to stakeholders and to the ML engineering team ~\cite{desiderataECB,bhatt2021uncertainty,koh2020understanding,ribeiro2016why,sundararajan2017axiomatic}.